huguesb/bruant.info/pages/vps.md

 ---

 Your VPS is now working smoothly and providing you with a premium email service.
-You might as well install a web server on it as well to take back the control of your online identity.
+You might as well install a web server to host your homepage and/or your blog, thereby taking back some control over your online identity.

-Again, there are a variety of viable Open Source alternatives but I'm going to pick [nginx](https://nginx.org) which is pretty efficient, fairly powerful and very easy to setup.
+Again, there are a variety of viable Open Source alternatives but I'm going to pick [nginx](https://nginx.org) which is very efficient, quite powerful and extremely easy to setup.

 {%highlight bash%}
 apt-get install nginx